 I was particularly impressed at the idea of having two different views of two different students and seeing their reactions to the teaching.
 The idea of looking at the reaction of students with different learning needs would be amazing, and get me thinking much more about the lesson structure that I would use.
 Up until now the idea of video in the classroom has been very much about videoing myself teaching, with the Lessonvu video 360 video being able to look anywhere and therefore look at the reactions to the teaching would be very valuable and probably lead to me asking even more questions about my teaching!”

 Is there a particular aspect of your classroom and your teaching that you would like to reflect on and develop further?

 “Definitely checking the learning that is taking place for as many students as possible in my classroom.
 I know that I get carried away and enthusiastic sometimes on certain subjects, and that’s good.
 But is it appropriate and worthwhile for all the students in the class or am I distracting from learning for some of the students?”

 What do you think would be the reaction from the school that you are working in currently, to having a Lessonvu system in your classroom to help you with your professional development?

 “I think that it would be positive but at the same time I’m not sure what my local mentor would think.
 It would be good to be able to recall bits of video, review them myself and then discuss them with my mentor.
 It would be excellent to be able to share short bits of video with the students on my PGCE course and talk them over together.
 I could see that as great stimulus for discussion and development.”

 What support do you expect to receive next year as an NQT?
 Have you heard about the Early Career Framework?

-We wish James all the best in his career, thank him for his time and are delighted that sure able young people are coming into the profession and will no doubt add much to it.
-The task for the powers that be is to support James and ensure that he stays in teaching for the long term.
+We wish James all the best in his career and thank him for his time.
+We are delighted that such able, young people are coming into the profession, and will no doubt add much to it.
+The task for the powers that be, is to support James and ensure that he stays in teaching for the long term.